-2 Class Hours 2 Lab Hours 3 Quarter Credit Hours Prerequisites: GMW 102, GMW 141, GMW 201, GMW 205, GMW 212, GMW 215, GMW 220, GMW 231, HU 240 Associate Portfolio prepares students to build a graphic design portfolio with professional quality, business-ori-

-Associate Portfolio prepares students to build a graphic design portfolio with professional quality, business-oriented design projects, and also addresses portfolio presentation techniques for an interview situation.
+2 Class Hours 2 Lab Hours 3 Quarter Credit Hours Prerequisites: GMW 102, GMW 141, GMW 201, GMW 205, GMW 212, GMW 215, GMW 220, GMW 231, HU 240 Associate Portfolio prepares students to build a graphic design portfolio with professional quality, business-oriented design projects, and also addresses portfolio presentation techniques for an interview situation.
 Topics such as self-evaluation, personal branding, choosing the right portfolio format and pieces, arranging pieces in the portfolio and executing a well-paced, detailed oral presentation will be covered.
-Students will leave the course with a strong understanding of their own strengths and talents that may be brought to the workplace, and the skills to present or e-deliver their work with confidence.
+Students will leave the course with a strong understanding of their own strengths and talents that may be brought to the work-place, and the skills to present or e-deliver their work with confidence.